 Video-Based Social Learning Adds Context and Perspective

 For most organizations, fostering informal learning won’t be completely new.
-Here’s what makes video-enabled social learning different from:
+Here’s what makes video-enabled knowledge sharing different from:

 Knowledge Management — If knowledge management is the top-down process of discovering and preserving institutional knowledge, social learning is the other side of the coin, a bottom-up process that enables any employee to decide what expertise is important to share.
 This “wisdom of the crowd” approach often uncovers new and unexpected points of expertise that can then be leveraged across the organization.